nextcloud/documentation/developer_manual/bugtracker/triaging.rst

 Check `our bug reporting guidelines<https://github.com/owncloud/core/blob/master/CONTRIBUTING.md#submitting-issues>`_ and make sure bug reports comply with it!
 The information asked in the `issue template<https://raw.github.com/owncloud/core/master/issue_template.md>`_ is needed for developers to solve issues.

+Once you added a request for more information, add a #needinfo tag.

 If there has been a request for more information on the report, either by you, a developer or somebody else, but the original reporter (or somebody else who might have the answer) has not responded for 1 month or longer, you can close the issue.
 Be polite and note that whoever can answer the question can re-open the issue!

 ### Reproducing the issue